lhindman/cs121-lab07-1/README.md

 ```

 #### Driver class
 Add code to the main() method in NumberStats.java that uses a Scanner to prompt the user for the desired number of elements to generate and a seed value.
-Pass these values as arguments to the ArrayUtilities.generateRandomData() static method and stored the returned array to a local reference variable of the appropriate type.
-Use the ArrayUtilities.displayArray() static method to confirm that the array of random numbers is being generated properly, but do not leave this enabled in the fimal version of the program.
+Pass these values as arguments to ***ArrayUtilities.generateRandomData()*** and stored the returned array to a local reference variable of the appropriate type.
+Use ***ArrayUtilities.displayArray()*** to confirm that the array of random numbers is being generated properly.

-Once it has been confirmed that the array of random ints is being generated properly, pass the array as an argument to the ArrayUtilities.generateHistogram() static method and store the return String containing the chart data to a local reference variable.
-Finally, display the chart String data in the console using the System.out.println() method.
+Once it has been confirmed that the array of random ints is being generated properly, pass the array as an argument to ***ArrayUtilities.generateHistogram()*** and store the return String containing the chart data to a local reference variable.
+Finally, display the chart String data in the console using ***System.out.println()***.

 #### Expected Program Output (with sample user input)
 ```